MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client-admin.md

     Install-RDWebClientPackage -Source "C:\WebClient\rdwebclient-1.0.1.zip"
     ```

-## Connecting to RD Connection Broker without RD Gateway in Windows Server 2019
+## Connecting to RD Broker without RD Gateway in Windows Server 2019
-This section describes how to enable a web client connection to an RD Connection Broker without an RD Gateway in Windows Server 2019.
+This section describes how to enable a web client connection to an RD Broker without an RD Gateway in Windows Server 2019.

-### Setting up the RD Broker Server
+### Setting up the RD Broker server

-#### Follow these steps if there is no certificate bound to the RD Broker Server
+#### Follow these steps if there is no certificate bound to the RD Broker server

 1. Open **Server Manager** > **Remote Desktop Services**.